Table of contents of the article:

 So why do you insist on buying AWS if you then don't know how to use it?

-Amazon AWS at the end of the games it always (or almost always) gives you back one Linux command line shell on which you will have to go to install and configure your environment.
+Amazon AWS at the end of the game always (or almost always) gives you back a Linux command line shell on which you will have to go to install and configure your environment.

-Do you really think that the NGINX webserver will handle those 10 thousand users per minute just because your Linux CentOS 7.5 instance is virtualized on Amazon AWS rather than on Bare Metal?
+Do you really think your NGINX web server will handle those 10 users per minute just because your CentOS 7.5 Linux instance is virtualized on Amazon AWS rather than on Bare Metal?

-Or maybe you believe that 16 cores virtualized on Amazon AWS are they better performing than 16 physical cores on a dedicated server?
+Or maybe you believe that 16 virtualized cores on Amazon AWS perform better than 16 physical cores on a dedicated server?

 The answer of course is no.